EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     as `numpy` or `scipy`, we recommend installing and using the free `Anaconda <https://www.continuum.io/downloads>`_ Python distribution by
     Continuum Analytics.
-It contains many of the numeric and scientific packages used by this package and has installers for Python 2.7 and 3.5 for Windows, Mac OS X and Linux.
+It contains many of the numeric and scientific packages used by this package and has installers for Python 3.6 and later for Windows, Mac OS X and Linux.

 Once you have verified a correct installation, import the necessary methods